 With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

-I’ve visited Las Vegas several times, staying in a different hotel each time, so I think I’ve a good sense of what to look out for and what to avoid.
+I’ve visited Las Vegas several times, staying in a different hotel each time, so I think I have a good sense of what to look out for and what to avoid.

 Recently I checked out the newest hotel on the Las Vegas strip, Park MGM.

-If you’re looking for an affordable spot on the South end of the strip, keep reading for a review of the Park MGM Stay Well hotel rooms, my new favorite amongst the MGM properties in Vegas.
+If you’re looking for an affordable spot on the South end of the strip, keep reading for my Las Vegas Park MGM review.

 I booked my stay directly through the Park MGM website with ease, though there is room for improvement.